syncfusion/ej2-javascript-docs/src/grid/grid/grouping.md

 We can render custom components in the group caption by using the [`groupSettings.captionTemplate`](../api/grid/column/#captionTemplate) property.

-In the below demo, we have rendered the EJ 2 [`ButtonComponent`](../button/getting-started/) in the group caption.
+In the below demo, we have rendered the EJ2 [`ButtonComponent`](../button/getting-started/) in the group caption.

 {% tab template="grid/customComponent-captiontemplate", sourceFiles="index.ts,index.html",es5Template="template" %}